TIBCOSoftware/tp-helm-charts/docs/dp-cluster-workshop/aks/README.md

 > [!IMPORTANT]
 > You will need to provide this ingress class name i.e. nginx to TIBCO Control Plane when you deploy capability.

+> [!IMPORTANT]
+> When creating a k8 service with type: loadbalancer, in cases where the virtual machine scale set has a network security group on the subnet level, additional inbound security rules may need to be created to the load balancer external IP address to ensure outside connectivity

 ### Storage Class

 ```bash